Adventure, culture and food: 9 things Peru is famous for

-With the 2019 Pan American Games set to take place in Lima, let’s explore the famous locations, foods and traditions the popular South American destination has to offer.
+In memory of the Lima 2019 Pan American Games, let’s explore the famous locations, foods and traditions the popular South American destination has to offer.

 So scroll on down and see Team Canada’s official Peru travel guide for all you adventure seekers with a case of the travel bug!